 The problem with this synthetic chemical is that it is typically contaminated with 1,4-dioxane and ethylene oxide, both of which readily penetrate the skin and are listed by the US government as probable human carcinogens .
 Noted as a skin irritant, polyethylene glycol should not be used for broken skin.
 Besides, this chemical in body washes and scrubs is not filtered by our sewage system.
 It can travel into waterways and collect pollutants to be eventually consumed by marine organisms.

-Phthalates such as DEP, DEHP, and DBP are a family of plasticizing chemicals used to make cosmetic products more pliable and accordingly stick to your skin.
-They are most commonly found in body lotions, deodorants, shampoos, soaps, hairsprays, and basically any skin care products that are scented.
+Phthalates, such as DEP, DEHP, and DBP, belong to a group of chemical additives used to enhance the flexibility of cosmetic products and help them adhere better to your skin.
+They are commonly present in a variety of personal care items, including body lotions, deodorants, shampoos, soaps, hairsprays, and virtually any scented skincare product.

-The US National Toxicology Program and the International Agency for Research on Cancer have classified formaldehyde as a carcinogen.
-The ingredient is also banned in Europe.
-In addition, formaldehyde is linked to asthma, dermatitis, neurotoxicity, joint pains, headaches, liver problems, and immune system toxicity.
-Even at low levels, it can cause irritation to the lungs, eyes, and skin.
+It's worth noting that formaldehyde has been classified as a carcinogen by both the US National Toxicology Program and the International Agency for Research on Cancer.
+Consequently, it has been banned in Europe due to its potential health risks.
+Moreover, formaldehyde has been linked to several health issues, including asthma, dermatitis, neurotoxicity, joint pains, headaches, liver problems, and immune system toxicity.
+Even at low concentrations, it can lead to irritation of the lungs, eyes, and skin

 This one is surprising, isn’t it?
 Marketers always boast about its anti-aging effects, but retinol also comes with negative sides.
 When used on your skin, it speeds the growth of skin tumors and damages DNA.
 This makes it a no-no for those with skin cancers and pregnant or breastfeeding women.